-As the Dartmouth Community's cultural and entertainment center, "The Hop" offers a varied menu artistic tastes.
+As the Dartmouth community's cultural and entertainment center, "The Hop" offers a varied menu of artistic tastes.
 Performances at the Hopkins Center range from traditional Native American dance to experimental contemporary music drama to classic standards of the theatrical and musical repertoire.
 A catalogue of events is published and sent to you before the beginning of each term.

 Dartmouth's principal art gallery is small but exquisite.
 The Hood Museum houses a choice permanent collection which includes some beautiful examples of the Western artistic tradition in painting and sculpture, as well as numerous ancient, Asiatic, and African works.
 A large section of the museum is devoted to American artists, with particular attention to works relating to Dartmouth and Northern New England.
 In addition to the permanent collection, there are usually two temporary exhibits of a more thematic nature on the museum's second floor.
 For more information, you can reach the Hood Museum at 646-2808.
 Admission to all exhibits is free.

-Hanover: First-run flicks, plus a wide variety of more obscure films.
-(603) 643-2769 or visit the Nugget website.
+Located in Hanover, the Nugget shows first-run flicks, plus a wide variety of more obscure films.

-Last Updated: 10/26/10
+Last Updated: 3/11/14